DevManSam777/youtube-rss-extractor/README.md

 ![image of youtube rss extractor](youtube-rss-extractor.png)

-A simple web tool that converts any YouTube URL into an RSS feed.
+A web tool GUI that converts any YouTube URL into an RSS feed.
 Paste any YouTube channel, playlist, or video URL and get the corresponding RSS feed automatically.

 ## Features